-15. maintain/promote consistent, fair and respectful approaches to managing behaviour I Additional and special educational needs and disabilities 16. sustain culture and practices that enable pupils to access the curriculum and learn effectively A, R, I 17. ensure the school holds ambitious expectations for all pupils with additional and special educational needs and disabilities A, R, I Professional Development 18. ensure that professional development opportunities draw on expert provision from beyond the school, as well as within it, including nationally recognised career and professional frameworks and programmes to build capacity and support succession planning A, I 19. ensure staff have access to high-quality, sustained professional development opportunities, aligned to balance the priorities of whole-school improvement, team and individual needs I Organisational management 20. ensure the protection and safety of pupils and staff through effective approaches to safeguarding, as part of the duty of care A, R, I 21. ensure staff are deployed and managed well with due attention paid to workload I Continuous school improvement 22. develop appropriate evidence-informed strategies for improvement as part of well-targeted plans which are realistic, timely, appropriately sequenced and suited to the school's context A, I 23. make use of effective and proportional processes of evaluation to identify and analyse complex or persistent problems and barriers which limit school effectiveness, and identify priority areas for improvement A, I
+Behaviour 15. sustain high expectations of behaviour for all pupils, built upon relationships, rules and routines, which are understood clearly by all staff and pupils A, R, I 16. maintain/promote consistent, fair and respectful approaches to managing behaviour I Additional and special educational needs and disabilities 17. sustain culture and practices that enable pupils to access the curriculum and learn effectively A, R, I 18. ensure the school holds ambitious expectations for all pupils with additional and special educational needs and disabilities A, R, I Professional Development 19. ensure that professional development opportunities draw on expert provision from beyond the school, as well as within it, including nationally recognised career and professional frameworks and programmes to build capacity and support succession planning A, I 20. ensure staff have access to high-quality, sustained professional development opportunities, aligned to balance the priorities of whole-school improvement, team and individual needs I Organisational management 21. ensure the protection and safety of pupils and staff through effective approaches to safeguarding, as part of the duty of care A, R, I 22. ensure staff are deployed and managed well with due attention paid to workload I Continuous school improvement 23. develop appropriate evidence-informed strategies for improvement as part of well-targeted plans which are realistic, timely, appropriately sequenced and suited to the school's context A, I

-Working in partnership 24. forge constructive relationships beyond the school, working in partnership with parents, carers and the local community A, I 25. establish and maintain working relationships with fellow professionals and colleagues across other public services to improve educational outcomes for all pupils A, R, I Governance and accountability 26. ensure the school effectively and efficiently operates within the required regulatory frameworks and meets all statutory duties I 27. understand and welcome the role of effective governance, upholding their obligation to give account and accept responsibility I Hampshire Leadership Qualities and Behaviours Please tell us how, in your current practice, you: Shortlisting evidence sought in application (A), reference (R) or interview (I)? interview (i): 28.think beyond the immediate situation and implement new and enhanced strategies for improvement I 29. actively reflect on what works and what does not and use the information to influence the way ahead and make decisions I 30. empower others and create leadership opportunities throughout your own organisation and more widely I 31. demonstrate emotional self-awareness and reflect on the impact of your behaviour on those around you I
+24. make use of effective and proportional processes of evaluation to identify and analyse complex or persistent problems and barriers which limit school effectiveness, and identify priority areas for improvement A, I Working in partnership 25. forge constructive relationships beyond the school, working in partnership with parents, carers and the local community A, I 26. establish and maintain working relationships with fellow professionals and colleagues across other public services to improve educational outcomes for all pupils A, R, I Governance and accountability 27. ensure the school effectively and efficiently operates within the required regulatory frameworks and meets all statutory duties I 28. understand and welcome the role of effective governance, upholding their obligation to give account and accept responsibility I Hampshire Leadership Qualities and Behaviours Please tell us how, in your current practice, you: 29. think beyond the immediate situation and implement new and enhanced strategies for improvement and maintain an awareness of educational approaches which are known to be effective and practices in the wider educational sphere I 30. actively reflect on what works and what does not and use the information to influence the way ahead and make decisions I 31. empower others and create leadership opportunities throughout your own organisation and more widely I 32. demonstrate emotional self-awareness and reflect on the impact of your behaviour on those around you I